simrank3/Phase-1-Project/README.md

 ## Overview

 This project intends to assist Microsoft produce movies.
 As Microsoft has no previous movie production experience, they're starting from scratch.
 A few different analyses were performed.
 The first analysis was completed on release date and the best time in a year to release to release a movie.
 A second analysis was done on genres, to determine which genres would be the most profitable for them to start off with.
-Lastly, a third analysis was carried out on movie runtimes, to produce an industry benchmark.
+Lastly, a third analysis was carried out on movie runtimes, to see which runtime would be the most ideal.
 Microsoft can use the findings from this project to succesfully step into the world of Hollywood.

 ## Business Problem